How Does Ice Melt Work? Using Safe Paw To Prevent And Melt Ice

 - Safe Paw is sold in a store near you.

-- Safe Paw Ice melts are safer for the environment than rock salts other salt melts.
+- Safe Paw Ice melts are safer for the environment than rock salts or other salt melts.

 - Safe Paw Ice melt will not cause significant damage to pavement or concrete.

 - Safe Paw is less likely to cause rusting on cars.